mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

 ### 3.1.
 Core Thesis: The "Autonomous SaaS Replication Engine"

-The central pillar of CompanyOS is to develop a scalable and reproducible AI-driven process to:
+The central pillar of <SaaS-OS> is to develop a scalable and reproducible AI-driven process to:

 1. **Deconstruct Existing SaaS:** Employ sophisticated AI agent teams (coding, research, business process analysis) to deeply understand target SaaS products by ingesting public documentation, API specifications (e.g., OpenAPI), and analyzing established business processes within well-understood domains.
 Autonomous coding agents are central to this strategy.
 2. **Replicate Backend Functionality:** Autonomously generate API-compatible backend logic for these SaaS products, duplicating functionality piece by piece.